r509/r509-ocsp-responder/README.md

 * __copy\_nonce__ - (true/false) Sets whether to copy the nonce from request to response (if present)

 * __cache\_headers__ - (true/false) Sets whether to set HTTP headers for caching GET responses.
 Coupled with a reverse proxy you can cache responses for a finite period and vastly speed up the response time of your server (at the cost of response freshness).
 Nonced requests will not be cached.
+The performance benefit of caching can vary drastically depending on the mix of clients connecting to the OCSP responder.

 * __max\_cache\_age__ - (integer) Sets the maximum age in __seconds__ a response can be cached.
 At this time r509-ocsp-responder does not support cache invalidation so it is recommended to set this to a low value to reduce the time you may serve stale responses in the event of a revocation.